drogue-iot/blog.drogue.io/content/2021-06-02-drogue-device-wasm/index.md

 # Sounds good, how do we do that?

 First, to use Rust in the browser, you can use [wasm-bindgen](https://github.com/rustwasm/wasm-bindgen).
-It provides a way to build Rust WebAssembly(WASM) modules, and to a bidirectional mapping with JavaScript code if you wish.
-Building a WASM module can be done using the `wasm-pack` tool.
+It provides a way to build Rust WebAssembly(Wasm) modules, and to a bidirectional mapping with JavaScript code if you wish.
+Building a Wasm module can be done using the `wasm-pack` tool.
 There are plenty of examples [here](https://rustwasm.github.io/docs/book/), and [here](https://rustwasm.github.io/wasm-bindgen/), with varying degrees of complexity and integration with JavaScript.

 # Can browsers do async though?